 Opting for probiotic-rich foods over supplements is the best way to gain the benefits of probiotics for maintaining optimal health.
-Few foods high in probiotics are Yoghurt, Soft Cheese, Sauerkraut, Tempeh, Sour Pickles, and Miso Soup, etc.
+Few foods high in probiotics are Yogurt, Soft Cheese, Sauerkraut, Tempeh, Sour Pickles, Miso Soup, etc.

 If you suffer from diarrhoea, it can be distressing and debilitating.
-Depending on the severity and for how long you've had the diarrhoea, your doctor may recommend rehydration therapy treatment and antibiotics to kill off the bad bacteria.
+Depending on the severity and for how long you've had the diarrhoea, your doctor may recommend re-hydration therapy treatment and antibiotics to kill off the bad bacteria.
 When you combine a rehydration therapy treatment with just the right type of probiotics, you can start feeling the effect in as little as two days.
-Bacillus coagulans is the most used probiotic to treat diarrhoea
+Bacillus coagulans are the most used probiotic to treat diarrhoea.